 As of 2014, Restaurant: Impossible seems to have been reduced down to Wednesdays, allowing more room for Chopped and Diners, Drive-Ins, and Dives to proliferate, in addition to Mystery Diners, which is getting far more air-time than its parent show Restaurant Stakeout.

-TLC (and to a lesser extent, Discovery Health) shows nothing but A Baby Story and other birth-related shows on weekdays from about 9 AM-4 PM.
-The weird thing is, they seem to only show old repeats, which means that some of these babies being born are in middle school now.
+TLC (and to a lesser extent, Discovery Health) used to show nothing but A Baby Story and other birth-related shows on weekdays from about 9 AM-4 PM.
+The weird thing is, they seemed to only show old repeats, which means that some of these babies being born are in middle school now.

 After moving away from the babies thing, TLC became hung up on Jersey Shore-style reality shows that can best be described as "randomly selected people doing 'quirky' things in front of a camera," such as Honey Boo Boo, and more recently, Gypsy Sisters and Welcome To Myrtle Manor.

 YTV completely adores iCarly and Mr Young, to a point where listings for both shows (especially for the latter) are shown in tiny text during ads for other shows, alongside the listings for the show being advertised.